 The Ortovox Zoom+ is Ortovox answering the increasing demand for a super easy to use beacon for newer or occasional users.
-The Zoom+ fills this need quite well with a easy to understand interface and few features or buttons to get confused with.
+The Zoom+ fills this need quite well with an easy to understand interface and few features or buttons to get confused with.
 More advanced users might want more out of their beacon but that's not who this was really designed for.
-When compared to its very similar primary competition, the BCA Tracker 2, it just wasn't quite as fast in the fine search and had a little shorter range.
-At $300 it is a solidly priced product that is slightly easier to use than our OutdoorGearLab Best Buy winner the Pieps DSP Sport which is $25 less, has better range, and a flagging feature but isn't quite as simple.
+When compared to its primary competition, our Best Buy winning BCA Tracker 2, it just wasn't quite as fast in the fine search and had a little shorter range.
+At $290, it is a solidly priced product that is slightly easier to use than the Pieps DSP Sport but doesn't have as good a range.

-Range was one of the biggest drawbacks to the Ortovox Zoom+ and it had one of the shorter overall maximum ranges in our review.
-Overall the Zoom+ had a maximum range of around 33 meters.
-In our side-by-side testing the Zoom+ had even slightly less range the the BCA Tracker 2, but was still better than the original BCA Tracker DTS.
+The range was one of the biggest drawbacks to the Zoom+ — it had one of the shorter overall maximum ranges in our review.
+The Zoom+ had a maximum range of around 33 meters, giving it slightly less range than the BCA Tracker2, but still a little more than the original BCA Tracker DTS.

 Overall Ease of Use

-This is were the Ortovox Zoom+ really stands out, it is very basic and easy to use.
-It was among the easiest to use along with the BCA Tracker 2 for novice or inexperienced users.
-The Zoom+ has very few controls and switches and far fewer features but this only helps to make it less confusing and simple to use.
+This is where the Zoom+ stands out, as it is very basic and easy to use.
+It was among the easiest to use along with the BCA Tracker 2 for the novice or inexperienced user.
+The Zoom+ has very few controls and switches, and far fewer features, but this only helps to make it less confusing and simple to use.

 Ease of Use in Fine Search

-For our review comparisons we included not only the fine search (the bracketing portion of the search) but also the last five meters while coming in toward the victim.
-During the fine search the Zoom+ was average.
-The Zoom+ like many contenders in its price range, uses five directional arrows to help the searcher stay on the flux line with the directional arrows going away at two meters to help remind the searcher to start bracketing.
-The Zoom+ had an average speed processor and we thought we had to move slower and had to be more careful with it than the Backcountry Access Tracker 2 or the Pieps DSP Sport and this is what cost the Ortovox Zoom+ our OutdoorGearLab Best Buy award.
+For our review comparisons, we included not only the fine search (the bracketing portion of the search) but also the last five meters while coming in toward the victim.
+During the fine search, the Zoom+ was average.
+The Zoom+, like many contenders in its price range, uses five directional arrows to help the searcher stay on the flux line with the directional arrows going away at two meters to help remind the searcher to start bracketing.
+The Zoom+ had an average speed processor, and we thought we had to move slower and had to be more careful with it than the Backcountry Access Tracker 2 or the Pieps DSP Sport.

 Ease Of Use In Multiple Burial Situations

-When multiple victims are buried the Zoom+ has a light that signals indicating that it is picking up more than one signal.
+When multiple victims are buried, the Zoom+ has a light that signals indicating that it is picking up more than one signal.
 It will automatically take you to the closest beacon.
-The Zoom+ has no flagging features for multiple burial senerios so more traditional techniques most be employed in order to find multiple beacons.
+The Zoom+ has no flagging feature for multiple burial scenarios, so more traditional techniques must be employed to find multiple beacons.

 Smart Antenna Technology and the "+"

-The Zoom+ has a revert to transmit mode that is set and the user may not turn it off.
-Some people debate the usefulness of this feature and you should read on about it in our main Best in Class beacon review.
-The Best Avalanche Beacon Review
+The Zoom+ has a revert to transmit mode that is set, and the user may not turn it off.
+We discuss the usefulness of this feature in our full review.

-The Ortovox Zoom+ is best for novice or more occasional users who will benefit from the ease of use and won't miss the more complex functions that it is lacking.
-It is one of the better priced options on the market that has a fairly fast processor.
+The Zoom+ is best for a novice or more occasional user who will benefit from the ease of use and won't miss the more complex functions that it is lacking.

 OutdoorGearLab Member Reviews